An energetic silver-haired girl who happens to be an anthropomorphized form of the Crawling Chaos, Nyarlathotep.

 Took a Level in Jerkass/Took a Level in Kindness: An odd example; comparing Nyaruani to the light novels, Mahiro comes off mellower and nicer to Nyarko, mainly because they're just single-joke shorts rather than continuous stories.
 Comparing the TV series to Nyaruani makes him look more hot-headed, because he has to put up with more of Nyarko and Cuuko's antics.

 For a comparison, look at Remember my Love(craft-sensei) episode 11.
 Before (supposedly) going off to fight some powerful enemy, Nyarko hugs Mahiro tightly and asks if they can stay like that for just a minute, and if they can do this again when she returns; Mahiro's first reaction is surprise, but then he smiles softly and says "Sure."
 Now try to imagine the novel/TV Mahiro doing the same thing.

-Tsundere: A male Type A — he claims to hate Nyarko's open affection, but no matter how often he brings out the fork, he obviously finds her cute.
+Tsundere: A male Type B — he's a genuinely nice and friendly guy by default, but has little to no patience with Nyarko and co.'s madcap antics.
+These tendencies are more prominent with Nyarko; he claims to hate Nyarko's open affection, but no matter how often he brings out the fork, he obviously finds her cute.
 His deredere comes out when he, in Nyarko's body, realized how willing she is to protect him even with so lithe a body, deciding that he should start being nice to her.